 New assignments within the BIB-HMAC-SHA2 Integrity Scope Flags Registry and the BCB-AES-GCM AAD Scope Flags Registry require review by a Designated Expert (DE).
-This section provides guidance to the DE when performing their reviews.
+This section provides quidance to the DE when performing their reviews.
 Specifically, a DE is expected to perform the following activities.

-- o Ascertain the existence of suitable documentation (a specification) as described in [RFC8126] and to verify that the document is permanently and publicly available. - o Ensure that any changes to the Integrity Scope Flags clearly state how new assignments interact with existing flags and how the inclusion of new assignments affects the construction of the IPPT value. - o Ensure that any changes to the AAD Scope Flags clearly state how new assignments interact with existing flags and how the inclusion of new assignments affects the construction of the AAD input to the BCB-AES-GCM mechanism. - o Ensure that any processing changes proposed with new assignments do not alter any required behavior in this specification. - o Verify that any specification produced in the IETF has been made available for review by the DTN working group and that any specification produced outside of the IETF does not conflict with work that is active or already published within the IETF.
+- Ascertain the existence of suitable documentation (a specification) as described in [RFC8126] and to verify that the document is permanently and publicly available. - Ensure that any changes to the Integrity Scope Flags clearly state how new assignments interact with existing flags and how the inclusion of new assignments affects the construction of the IPPT value. - Ensure that any changes to the AAD Scope Flags clearly state how new assignments interact with existing flags and how the inclusion of new assignments affects the construction of the AAD input to the BCB-AES-GCM mechanism. - Ensure that any processing changes proposed with new assignments do not alter any required behavior in this specification.